May 2026 Election Results

 State Senator, 26th District

-Nicole Bassett ENDORSED
+Nicole Bassett WON

-Website | Filing Bio | Candidate Statement
+Website | Filing Bio | Voters' Pamphlet Statement

 Matthew Favro